Castle TV Series

 Castle TV Series main cast

 Obviously, I had to get hold of Season 1 to really ‘sink’ myself into the series, and I liked what I saw.
-The chemistry and sparks between the lead pair is fun to watch.
-It is also an unusual pairing in some ways as Castle has two ex-wives, a teenage daughter, and a mother who stays with them from time to time.
+The on-screen chemistry and sparks between the lead pair is fun to watch.

-Obviously there’s also a significant age difference between Castle and Beckett.
+There’s a significant age difference between Castle and Beckett.
 However, that doesn’t really have much of a bearing as they share a superb rapport and working relationship.
 On the personal front, they alternate between fire and ice with non-stop verbal duels all the time, including comments on each others’ affairs and social life.